EstamelGG/vintel/README.md

 # What is new

-Support new log format @2022
+Support new log format @2022.

+Set High Value target like "Dark Blood" in "chatroom" option will alert you when highvalue target spawn in ratting.

 Setup dev env: